DMX: Health problems and death

-On April 2, 2021, at approximately 11:00pm, Simmons was rushed to White Plains Hospital, where he was reported to be in critical condition following a heart attack at his home possibly resulting from a drug overdose.
+On April 2, 2021, at approximately 11:00 p.m., Simmons was rushed to White Plains Hospital, where he was reported to be in critical condition following a heart attack at his home.
 Simmons suffered cerebral hypoxia as paramedics attempted to resuscitate him for 30 minutes.
 The next day, his attorney Murray Richman confirmed Simmons was on life support.
 Simmons's former manager, Nakia Walker, said he was in a "vegetative state" with "lung and brain failure and no current brain activity".
 His manager, SRC and Loud Records founder Steve Rifkind, stated Simmons was comatose and that he was set to undergo tests to determine his brain's functionality and his family will "determine what's best from there".

-On the morning of April 9, 2021, Simmons lost functionality in multiple essential organs, reportedly his liver, kidneys, and lungs, and was pronounced dead shortly after, at age 50.
+On the morning of April 9, 2021, Simmons lost functionality in multiple essential organs, reportedly his liver, kidneys, and lungs, and died shortly after, at age 50.
 It was revealed on July 8 by the Westchester County Medical Examiner's Office that Simmons's official cause of death was a heart attack.
+He is buried at Oakland Cemetery in Yonkers.